Logo mit Schriftzug von Brave Analytics in Türkis

-Our patented method for the characterization of nanoparticles truly is a game changer.
+OF2i® stands for OptoFluidic Force Induction.
+This patented method for the characterization of nanoparticles is a game changer.
 For the first time you can get particle data continuously, seamlessly and in real-time, statistically relevant and representative of the whole particle population.
-OF2i blasts through the limitations of conventional methods for particle characterization and revolutionizes research and production.
+OF2i® blasts through the limitations of conventional methods for particle characterization and revolutionizes your research and production.
+This new principle uses light as a tool to manipulate nanoscaled objects in liquid pumped through a measuring cell.
+OptoFluidic Force Induction takes the “optical tweezers” principle pioneered by Arthur Ashkin a number of steps further: it focuses a donut-shaped laser through the liquid sample to exert optical force on the particles that pushes them forward and turns them around the beam’s center.

 Table of contents